Puerto Rico corporate bank accounts in 2023

 - Puerto Rico is neither a signatory to the Common Reporting Standard (CRS) global information exchange system, nor the Foreign Account Tax Compliance Act (FATCA) reporting protocols.
 However, government regulators in Puerto Rico follow US FDIC guidelines and impose very strict Know Your Client and anti-money laundering rules and the US federal government audits international financial entities every couple of years.

-- Furthermore, Puerto Rico is not perceived as an offshore tax haven.
+- Furthermore, Puerto Rico is not perceived as an offshore tax neutral jurisdiction.
 Clients, suppliers, international banks and governments will likely be comfortable receiving money from, or making transfers to, a Puerto Rico bank account.

 - There are no limits on the inflow or outflow of funds for remittances of profits, debt service, capital, capital gains etc.